Windows 10 version history

-Windows 10 is a series of operating systems developed by Microsoft.
+Windows 10 is a major release of the Windows NT operating system developed by Microsoft.
 Microsoft described Windows 10 as an "operating system as a service" that would receive ongoing updates to its features and functionality, augmented with the ability for enterprise environments to receive non-critical updates at a slower pace or use long-term support milestones that will only receive critical updates, such as security patches, over their five-year lifespan of mainstream support.
-It was first released in July 2015.
+It was released in 28 July 2015.

-Channels

-Windows 10 Insider Preview builds are delivered to Insiders in three different channels (previously "rings").
-Insiders in the Dev Channel (previously Fast ring) receive updates prior to those in the Beta Channel (previously Slow ring), but might experience more bugs and other issues.
-Insiders in the Release Preview Channel (previously Release Preview ring) do not receive updates until the version is almost available to the public, but are comparatively more stable.

-PC version history
+Overview

+Releases

 Mainstream builds of Windows 10 are labeled "YYMM", with YY representing the two-digit year and MM representing the month of planned release (for example, version 1507 refers to builds which initially released in July 2015).
 Starting with version 20H2, Windows 10 release nomenclature changed from the year and month pattern to a year and half-year pattern (YYH1, YYH2).

 Version 1507 (original release)

+The original version of Windows 10 (also retroactively named version 1507 and codenamed "Threshold 1") was released in July 2015.
+It carries the build number 10.0.10240; while Microsoft has stated that there was no designated release to manufacturing (RTM) build of Windows 10, build 10240 was described as an RTM build by various media outlets.
+It was retroactively named "version 1507" by Microsoft per its naming conventions that have the last 2 digits of the year and the month number for future stable releases of the operating system.

+Notable changes in this version include: